jotalevi/hashbase-backend/README.md

 📄 **[HashBase.postman.json](./HashBase.postman.json)**

-Import it into Postman to explore available routes, including:
+Import it into Postman to explore available routes.
-- `POST /torrent`
-- `GET /torrent/search`
-- `POST /report`
-- `GET /health`

 ## License